afqueiruga/afqsfenicsutil/Readme.md

 Copyright (C) Alejandro Francisco Queiruga and B. Emek Abali, 2017-2018

- is released under version 3 of the GNU Lesser General Public License, as per LICENSE.txt.
+This library is released under version 3 of the GNU Lesser General Public License, as per LICENSE.txt.

 Please mention this repository if you use this library.